codymlewis/ddos-mlp-mitigation/README.md

-# DDoS Autoencoder Mitigator
+# DDoS MLP Mitigator
-A combination of SDN and an autoencoder neural network that results in the mitigation of context attacks
+A combination of SDN and a multi-layer perceptron neural network that results in the mitigation of context attacks

 ## Requirements